-Did you know that rue Saint-Jacques is the oldest street of Paris?
-Let’s find out more about this 2,000 year-old thoroughfare that crosses the Latin Quarter (5th arrondissement).
+Did you know that rue Saint-Jacques is the oldest street in Paris?
+Let’s learn more about this 2,000-year-old thoroughfare that crosses the Latin Quarter (5th arrondissement).
 Created in the 1st Century BC, the street was one of the main thoroughfares of Lutetia, the Via Superior, which crossed the town from North to South.

 How come Rue Saint-Jacques is Paris’ oldest street?

 During the Roman era, some 2,000 years ago, Lutetia (ancient Paris) covered the Ile de la Cité.
-It also extended to a small stretch of the Right Bank.
+It also extended to a slight stretch of the Right Bank.

-But the major part of the city occupied the Left Bank of the Seine.
+But the central part of the city occupied the Left Bank of the Seine.

-There were the forum with its basilica and temple, the public baths and the amphitheater.
+There was the forum with its basilica and temple, the public baths and the amphitheatre.

 The cardo maximus